 We have all seen it before.
-Our dog is sound asleep and starts shaking, growling and making noises like they are experiencing a terrible dog nightmare.
-In this article, I will share some research that Lisa put together for us specifically around waking a dog from a nightmare.
+Our dog is sound asleep and starts shaking, growling, and making noises like they are experiencing a terrible dog nightmare.
+In this article, I will share some research that Lisa put together for us, specifically around waking a dog from a bad dream.
 You can read more about dog dreams in her other article.

-Should I Wake My Dog Up From A Nightmare?
+Should I Wake My Dog Up From A Bad Dream?

-Children especially should be taught these risks, as wells as, the best course of action to take, to keep everyone safe.
+Children especially should be taught these risks, as well as the best course of action to take to keep everyone safe.
 Countless experts agree you should let a sleeping dog lie and dream.

-Ensuring your dog gets a significant amount of sleep is vital for their health and happiness.
-It is important to note your dog, as you, requires uninterrupted sleep for health of mind and body.
+Ensuring your dog gets a significant amount of sleep during a regular sleep cycle is vital for their health and happiness.
+It is important to note your dog, like you, requires uninterrupted sleep for your health.

-Experts recommend providing your best friend, a quiet, comfortable area to rest without distractions.
+Experts and scientists recommend providing your best friend with a quiet, comfortable area to rest without distractions.
 Dreaming is a healthy, normal occurrence experienced during a regular 24-hour cycle of wakefulness and sleep.